LydellManganti/infra-provisioner/README.md

 # Project Infrastructure Provisioner

-This project provisions an AWS infrastructure that accepts traffic from the internet (which are whitelisted), routes to an Application Load Balancer, which is attached to an AutoScalingGroup.
+This project provisions an AWS infrastructure that accepts traffic from the internet (which are whitelisted), routes to an Application Load Balancer and to an EC2 instance.

-The EC2 instance will hold the service that has permission to get and put object to an S3 Bucket.
-The EC2 instance will have permission to read and push data to RDS PostgreSQL.
+The EC2 instance will hold the service which has permissions to get and put objects to an S3 Bucket.
+The EC2 instance will also have permission to read and push data to RDS PostgreSQL.

+## Pre-requisites
+- `make` and `python` are installed.
+- aws credentials and config are setup

 # Quick Start

 Run `make` at the base folder.
 This will display Makefile targets that can be executed.

-# Machine Setup
-## Tools
-### Python 2.7
+### DEVELOPMENT
+`make virtual-env` - This will create a virtual environment `venv` and install python modules required by this project.

-### VirtualEnv
+### TESTING
+`make check-syntax` - This will run a syntax check acrooss Ansible playbooks/roles.
-- Ansible
+`make lint` - This will run ansible-lint across Ansible playbooks/roles.

-- Boto3
-- BotoCore
-### Makefile
+### DEPLOYMENTS

-## Domain Name

-# Resources
-R53
-  - RecordSet

-VPC
-  - Internet Gateway
+`make vpc` - Creates the VPC resource including Internet Gateway, Subnets, RouteTables, Network ACL.
-  - S3 Endpoint
+`make s3` - Creates S3 Bucket needed by the Application.
-  - Public Subnet for Application
-  - Private Subnet for RDS to block external access
-  - Route Table

-LoadBalancer
-  - ApplicationLoadBalancer
-  - TargetGroups

-EC2
-  - AutoScalingGroup
-  - EC2 Instance
-  - IAM Role for Instance Profile

-RDS
-  - PostgreSQL
+`make load-balancer` - Creates a Load balancer in front of the Web App.
+`make auto-scaling` - Creates Autoscaling group on 2 Availability Zones.
+`make rds-postgresql` - Creates an RDS PostgreSQL with option for Multi AZ.
+`make all` - Creates all the resources in order of dependency.

+# Tools Used
+The below tools are used for this project
+- Ansible - Used to orchestrate resource deployment.
+- Python - Used to create Ansible custom module, eg. `cloudformation_validate` that is not available out of the box.
+- make - Used to simplify Ansible tasks into single command.
+- Cloudformation - Used to create resources in aws.
+This allow drift detection and depedency of resources.

+# Features
+- Creates EC2 KeyPair automatically and store in SSM Parameter Store.
+- Use SSM Parameter Store for Secrets (DB Password).
+- Use Cloudformation to deploy/update stacks.
+- Use virtualenv to isolate project dependencies.
+- Ansible code best practice by using ansible-lint.

 # Design Decisions
-- S3 Endpoint
+- VPC S3 Endpoint - allow S3 access within aws network.
-- Public/Private Subnets
+- Public Subnets - Allow internet traffic to Web Application.
-- VPC Flowlogs
-- S3 AccessLogs
-- S3 Encryption
-- RDS Encryption
-- SecurityGroup - Least privilege
-- Cloudwatch
-- CloudTrail
-- R53

-# Makefile
-## make virtual-env
-## make check-syntax
-## make lint
-## make vpc
-## make load-balancer
-## make auto-scaling
-## make provision-s3
-## make provision-rds
-## make provision-r53

-# Design Decisions
-Route 53 - This service is chosen to allow traffic

-# High Availability Design
-- R53
-- AppliationLoadBalancer
+- Private Subnet - Restrict DB Access to the Web Application only, and block external access.
-- AutoScalingGroup
+- AutoScalingGroup - enable high availability on Web Application.
-- RDS

-# Security Decisions Implemented as part of automation
-- CloudTrail
-- Network ACL for Subnets
-- RDS Encryption
-- S3 Encryption using AES 256
+- S3 Encryption - encrypt objects at rest.
-- Security Groups
-- VPC AccessLogs
+- VPC Flowlogs - audit inbound/outbound traffic to vpc.

-# Security Not part of Automation due to dependency with AWS
-- Certificate TLS security
+- S3 Accesslogs - audit S3 requests made to the bucket.
+- SecurityGroup - enable least privilege to resources.